usnistgov/800-63-3/sp800-63c/sec10_usability.md

 * For attribute sharing, consider the following:
   * Provide a means for users to verify those attributes and attribute values that will be shared.
 Follow good security practices (see [Section 7](#presentation)).
   * Enable users to consent to a partial list of attributes, rather than an all or nothing approach.
 Allow users some degree of online access, even if the user does not consent to share all information.
-  * Allow users to update their consent to the list of attributes shared.
+  * Allow users to update their consent to their list of shared attributes.
   * Minimize unnecessary information presented to users.
-For example, do not display system generated attributes such as  pairwise pseudonymous identifiers, even if they are shared with the RP as part of the authentication response.
+For example, do not display system generated attributes, such as pairwise pseudonymous identifiers, even if they are shared with the RP as part of the authentication response.
   * Minimize user steps and navigation.
-For example, build attribute consent into the protocols—so they're not a feature external to the federated transaction.
+For example, build attribute consent into the protocols, so they're not a feature external to the federated transaction.
 Examples can be found in standards such as OAuth or OpenID Connect.
   * Provide effective and efficient redress methods such that a user can recover from invalid attribute information claimed by the IdP (see [Section 7](#presentation)).
   * Minimize the number of times a user is required to consent to attribute sharing.
-Balancing the frequency of consent requests avoids user frustration with multiple requests to share the same attribute.
+Limiting the frequency of consent requests avoids user frustration from multiple requests to share the same attribute.

 * Collect information for constrained usage only, and minimize information disclosure (see [Section 9.3](#minimization)).
-Unnecessary and superfluous information collection and disclosure or user tracking without explicit user consent erodes user trust.
-For example, only request attributes from the user that are relevant for the current transaction, not for all possible transactions a user may or may not access at the RP.
+Unnecessary and superfluous information collection, and disclosure or user tracking without explicit user consent, erodes user trust.
+For example, only request attributes from the user that are relevant to the current transaction, not for all possible transactions a user may or may not access at the RP.

 * Clearly and honestly communicate potential benefits and risks of using federated identity to users.
-Benefits that users value include examples such as time savings, ease of use, reduced number of passwords to manage, and increased convenience.
+Benefits that users value include time savings, ease of use, reduced number of passwords to manage, and increased convenience.

 User concern over risk can negatively influence willingness to adopt federated identity systems.
 Users may have trust concerns, privacy concerns, security concerns, and single-point-of-failure concerns.
 For example, users may be fearful of losing access to multiple accounts if a single IdP is unavailable, either temporarily or permanently.
-Additionally, users may be concerned or confused about learning a new authentication paradigm.
-User perception of benefits must outweigh risk perception in order to foster adoption of federated identity systems.
+Additionally, users may be concerned or confused about learning a new authentication process.
+In order to foster the adoption of federated identity systems, the perceived benefits must outweigh the perceived risks.

 #### 10.2.3 User Models and Beliefs

-Users' beliefs and perceptions predispose them to expect certain results and behave in certain ways.
+Users' beliefs and perceptions predispose them to expect certain results and to behave in certain ways.
 Such beliefs, perceptions, and predispositions are referred to in the social sciences as mental models.
 For example, people have a mental model of dining out which guides their behavior and expectations at each establishment, such as fast food restaurants, cafeterias, and more formal restaurants.
 Thus, it is not necessary to be familiar with every establishment to understand how to interact appropriately at each one.

 Assisting users in establishing good and complete mental models of federation allows users to generalize beyond a single specific implementation.
-If federated identity systems are not designed from the users' perspectives, users may form incorrect or incomplete mental models, hence impacting users' willingness for adoption.
+If federated identity systems are not designed from the users' perspectives, users may form incorrect or incomplete mental models, and impact their willingness to adopt them.

 * Clearly explain the working relationship and information flow among the transacting parties (e.g., RPs, IdPs, and brokers) to avoid user misconceptions.
 Use the actual names of the entities in the explanation rather than using the generic terms IdPs and RPs.
   * Provide prominent visual cues and information so that users understand why seemingly unrelated entities have a working relationship.
 For example, users may be concerned with mixing online personal activities with government services due to a lack of understanding of the information flow in federated identity systems.